Commencement Weekend 2018

 The No-Book Store

-The No-Book Store will be open from 8 a.m.-2 p.m. on Commencement Day.
+The No-Book Store will be open from 8 a.m. to 2 p.m. on Commencement Day.
 The store offers a variety of CMSV spirit wear, cards, gifts, and snacks.
 The store also will be selling flowers and teddy bears at the rear of the Commencement tent.

 Thornton Studios is taking appointments for senior/graduation portraits.
 Photos are typically taken at the Grotto next to the campus entrance.
 Graduates will be able to schedule a time by visiting www.thorntonstudio.com.
 Specific information on how to schedule portraits online will be sent to graduates directly.